Chapter 4:

 Adeus gave a curt nod.
 “Rustes.”

-His gaze was fixed on the center of the hall.
+His gaze clung to the centre of the room.
 “The sand table.”

-“Ah, I must have brushed across it by accident.”
+“Ah, I must have brushed against it by accident.”
 Adeus gave a shallow bow.
 “My apologies.”

 “Bowing doesn’t suit your station, Adeus,” he said.
 “Though I suppose a woman has her fancies.”
-His eyes studied the scattered pieces.
+His eyes flicked over the scattered pieces.
 “You do have a habit of meddling with subjects that don’t concern you.”

 “Not at all, Rustes, I was simply admiring your handiwork.”

 “Is that so?”
-Mordhun’s eyes narrowed.
+Mordhun asked.
 “Did you find something interesting?”

 Adeus slouched over the table.
 “Certainly.
 Your solution was quite…”